 - Inability to lift the arm because of the pain you feel

-- A grinding sensation when you try to raise the arm
+- Lastly, a grinding sensation when you try to raise the arm

 For nonsurgical treatments, arm support can be done by applying a simple arm sling on the injured arm for comfort and to prevent any movement to let the injury heal by itself.
 Pain medication may also be taken to help relieve pain that may cause discomfort.

 For surgical treatments, your doctor may recommend surgery.
-Surgery typically involves putting the broken pieces of the bone back into its proper position and preventing them from moving out of place until they heal naturally.
-In most cases, the open reduction and internal fixation procedure will be used in treating this kind of fracture.
-During this procedure, the bone fragments will be repositioned into their proper alignment then the pieces of bone are then held in place with special metal hardware.
+Generally, surgery typically involves putting the broken pieces of the bone back into its proper position and preventing them from moving out of place until they heal naturally.
+In most cases, the doctor uses the open reduction and internal fixation procedure in treating this kind of fracture.
+During this procedure, the doctor repositions the bone fragments into their proper alignment.
+The doctor uses a special metal hardware to hold the pieces of bone in place.
 This could be with plates and screws or pins and screws.

 Disclaimer / More Information